Online Retraining

 Select a previously trained model.

-Train a new predictive model for the staging of polysomnographic recording.
+Train a new predictive model for sleep staging or respiratory scoring of polysomnographic recording.
 While training is in progress, you may navigate away from the page or close your browser.
-Trained models may be saved for later use in the Analysis section of the platform.
+Trained models may be saved for later use.
 Select an existing model to test on out-of-sample data, or configure and train a new model.

 Model configuration.